castle-engine/cge-www/convert-to-x3d/README.md

   Rebuild this image (and upload it to Docker hub) by "cd docker-image/ && ./build.sh"

+  It is available on Docker hub publicly, on https://hub.docker.com/r/kambi/convert-to-x3d .

 Author: Michalis Kamburelis

 License: GPL >= 2.